opengisci/opengisci.github.io/_posts/2025-02-10-gis-science.md

 3. Inherently expansive and growing
 4. Universally applicable

-## 2023 is the Year of Open Science
+## 2023 was the Year of Open Science

-The White House announces new actions to [advance open and equitable research](https://www.whitehouse.gov/ostp/news-updates/2023/01/11/fact-sheet-biden-harris-administration-announces-new-actions-to-advance-open-and-equitable-research/)
+The White House announced new actions to [advance open and equitable research](https://www.whitehouse.gov/ostp/news-updates/2023/01/11/fact-sheet-biden-harris-administration-announces-new-actions-to-advance-open-and-equitable-research/), but the new White House took that offline.
+For now, [Science.gov](https://open.science.gov/) appears to remain online.